ROI Maximization in Stochastic Online Decision-Making: An Impossibility Result

+i.e., the agent understands quickly (drawing only $k$ samples) that $\mu_n = \pm 1$, accepting it or rejecting it accordingly, but takes exponentially longer ($K \gg k$ samples) to figure out that the \mutation{} is nonpositive when $\mu_n = 0$.
+The fact that for a constant fraction of tasks ($1/3$ of the total) $\pi$ invests a long time ($K$ samples) to earn no reward makes it a very poor choice of policy.
+This is not reflected in the value of $g_3(\pi_K)$ but it is so in $\rewrm(\pi_K)/\cosrm(\pi_K)$.
+Indeed, in this instance

+This is due to the fact that the expectation of the ratio ``ignores'' outcomes with null (or very small) rewards, even if a large number of samples is needed to learn them.
+On the other hand, the ratio of expectations weighs the total number of requested samples and it is highly influenced by it, a property we are interested to capture within our model.

-\section{An impossibility result}
+\section{An Impossibility Result}

-In this section we show that given $\mu_n$ it is impossible to define an unbiased estimator of the reward of all policies using only the samples drawn by the policies themselves, unless $\mu_n$ is known beforehand.
+We conclude the paper by showing that, in general, given $\mu_n$ it is impossible to define an unbiased estimator of the reward of all policies using only the samples drawn by the policies themselves, unless $\mu_n$ is known beforehand.

 Take a policy $\pi_1 = (1, \accept)$ that draws exactly one sample.
-Note that such a policy is included in all sets of policies defined as capped versions of a base policy \eqref{e:pol-hoeff1}.
-More generally, $\pi_1$ is included in all sets of policies with \duration{}s $\tau_k$ bounded by $D_k$, if $D_k = 1$ for some $k$, so this is by no means a pathological example.
-For the sake of simplicity, assume that samples take values in $\{0,1\}$ and consider any \decision{} function $\accept$ such that $\accept(1, \bx) = x_1$ for all $\bx = (x_1, x_2, \l )$.
-In words, policy $\pi_1$ looks at one single sample $x_1 \in \{0,1\}$ and accepts if and only if $x_1 = 1$.
-As discussed in Section~\ref{s:related} (second paragraph of the A/B testing part), there are settings in which this policy performs near-optimally.
-Moreover, in Appendix~\ref{s:model-choice} we show that $\pi_1$ is optimal if $\mu$ is concentrated around $[-1,0]\cup\{1\}$.
+Note that such a policy is included in all sets of policies $\Pol$ so this is by no means a pathological example.
+As before, assume for the sake of simplicity that samples take values in $\spin$ and consider any \decision{} function $\accept$ such that $\accept(1, \bx) = (1+x_1)/2$ for all $\bx = (x_1, x_2, \l )$.
+In words, the policy $\pi_1$ looks at one single sample $x_1 \in \spin$ and accepts if and only if $x_1 = 1$.
+As discussed earlier (Section~\ref{s:related}, Repeated A/B testing, and Section~\ref{s:model-choice}, where $\mu$ is concentrated around $[-1,0]\cup\{1\}$), there are settings in which this policy is optimal, so this choice of \decision{} function cannot be dismissed as a mathematical pathology.